Dauriel/SignalPeptides/README.md

 - https://drive.google.com/open?id=1XtMXiV3fnyhrItrEmcm_yo345z8YYrI3
 (sizes are too big for github)

-To predict other proteomes, run the file newformat.py over the fasta file (change output name in newnumbered.py) and once completed run the file newcontroller.py with the name of the previously generated text file.
+To predict other proteomes, run the file newformat.py over the folder containing the fasta files (folder outputname) and once completed run the file newcontroller.py with the name of the previously generated output text file.

 You can use the formatinput.py archive to generate the input in the accepted format to test the performance on labeled data.
 This file requires 4 inputs:
 - Folder containing negative samples with tm region